hackingotter/USBJoystickLibrary/Readme.md

 It ports the ArduinoJoystickLibrary (V2.1.1) to be built ontop of the mbed USBHID library.
 This allows it to run on mbed platforms such as the RP2040 in the Raspberry Pi Pico.

+On the Pico, it is supposed to run on the default Arduino board definition for the RP2040 (Arduino mbed OS RP2040).

+## Version 0.9.0

+This is the initial version.
+It has been smoke tested with 1 axis on a Raspberry Pi Pico but nothing more.

 ## Features

 (Same as ArduinoJoystickLibrary)